 The external reference sets the analog input range.
-The ADS8341 will operate with a reference in the range of 500 mV to $+\text{V}{CC}$ .
-Keep in mind that the analog input is the difference between the +IN input and the -IN input, see Figure 2.
-For example, in the single-ended mode, a 1.25V reference, with the COM pin grounded, the selected input channel (CH0 - CH3) will properly digitize a signal in the range of 0V to 1.25V.
+The ADS8344 will operate with a reference in the range of 100mV to $+V{CC}$ .
+Keep in mind that the analog input is the difference between the +IN input and the -IN input, as shown in Figure 2.
+For example, in the single-ended mode, a 1.25V reference with the COM pin grounded, the selected input channel (CH0 - CH7) will properly digitize a signal in the range of 0V to 1.25V.
 If the COM pin is connected to 0.5V, the input range on the selected channel is 0.5V to 1.75V.

-There are several critical items concerning the reference input and its wide voltage range.
+There are several critical items concerning the reference input and its wide-voltage range.
 As the reference voltage is reduced, the analog voltage weight of each digital output code is also reduced.
-This is often referred to as the LSB (least significant bit) size and is equal to the reference voltage divided by 65,536.
+This is often referred to as the LSB (Least Significant Bit) size and is equal to the reference voltage divided by 65536.
 Any offset or gain error inherent in the A/D converter will appear to increase, in terms of LSB size, as the reference voltage is reduced.
 For example, if the offset of a given converter is 2LSBs with a 2.5V reference, then it will typically be 10LSBs with a 0.5V reference.
-In each case, the actual offset of the device is the same, 76μV.
+In each case, the actual offset of the device is the same, $76.3\mu$ V.

 Likewise, the noise or uncertainty of the digitized output will increase with lower LSB size.
-With a reference voltage of 500mV, the LSB size is 7.6μV.
-This level is below the internal noise of the device.
-As a result, the digital output code will not be stable and vary around a mean value by a number of LSBs.
+With a reference voltage of 500mV, the LSB size is $7.6\mu$ V. This level is below the internal noise of the device.
+As a result, the digital output code will not be stable and will vary around a mean value by a number of LSBs.
 The distribution of output codes will be gaussian and the noise can be reduced by simply averaging consecutive conversion results or applying a digital filter.